lambdastack/lambdastack/docs/home/howto/KUBERNETES.md

 ## How to run an example app

 Here we will get a simple app to run using Docker through Kubernetes.
-We assume you are using Windows 10, have an LambdaStack cluster on Azure ready and have an Azure Container Registry ready (might not be created in early version LambdaStack clusters - if you don't have one you can skip to point no 11 and test the cluster using some public app from the original Docker Registry).
+We assume you are using Windows 10, have an LambdaStack cluster on Azure ready and have an Azure Container Registry ready (might not be created in early version LambdaStack clusters.
+If you don't have one you can skip to point no 11 and test the cluster using some public app from the original Docker Registry).
 Steps with asterisk can be skipped.

 1. Install [Chocolatey](https://chocolatey.org/install)